 A trip to Oregon’s Willamette Valley wouldn’t be complete without tasting some of the most outstanding wine available from the different Willamette Valley AVAs.
 The different AVAs each have unique characteristics that create different aromas and flavors.
-The Willamette Valley itself is categorized as an AVA, and within this large wine region spanning from Portland south to Eugene, there are seven smaller regions:
+The Willamette Valley itself is categorized as an AVA, and within this large wine region spanning from Portland south to Eugene, there are twelve smaller regions:

 Famous for producing some of the world’s finest Pinot Noirs, the Willamette Valley is also home to an impressive range of white wines as well as a selection of excellent reds.

 Whether you’re interested in exploring the different AVAs individually or taking a Willamette Valley tour that will take you to a selection of them in one day, it’s a good idea to know in advance what each AVA is known for, that way you can make the most of your visit to this sensational wine region.

 A look at what makes each Willamette Valley AVA unique